Shopping from home and in person

 Tesco say: We want to help everyone through these uncertain times, especially those who need extra help.
 So all our stores (except Express stores) will be prioritising the elderly and most vulnerable for one hour between 9am and 10am every Monday, Wednesday and Friday.
 We’re prioritising our deliveries for the vulnerable; find out more here.
 Tesco are now expanding their lists to allow access for customers with disabilities in addition to those on the Government’s original list.
 To help you stay safe at home, you can now buy a Tesco Volunteer e-Gift Card and email it to whoever is doing your shopping.

-Waitrose say: Waitrose stores will dedicate the first hour of opening as a priority shopping time for the elderly, the vulnerable and those who look after them.
+Waitrose say: Waitrose stores still dedicate the first hour of opening on Monday, Wednesday and Friday as a priority shopping time for the elderly, the vulnerable and those who look after them.
 You’ll find many of our stores are quieter after 6pm, or in the last hour of opening.
 While we’re offering priority booking to our most vulnerable customers, new slots for home delivery and Click & Collect are opening up daily.
 We have launched a dedicated e-gift card for self-isolating customers who are unable to get to the shops themselves, and want to organise a simple, safe and contact-free payment for groceries delivered by friends, neighbours, family members or volunteers.

 A number of established suppliers have expanded their deliveries and are accepting orders from new customers, including Wiltshire Farm Foods, who supply frozen ready-meals and are much used by older customers.
 They also have a priority service if you’re in the ‘extremely vulnerable’ category, and orders can be placed online or by phone (0800 077 3100).

 For isolated older shoppers, Age UK Surrey has a free emergency shopping service.
 Our partner Surrey carer charity, Crossroads also offer a shopping service.
 There are community groups all over Surrey who can help you: go to Surrey County Council’s website or call their Community Helpline on 0300 200 1008 for more information.
-If you or the person you are caring for is listed as ‘extremely vulnerable’, you will be entitled to a Government food box; call the same Community Helpline number or find out how it works here.
+If you or the person you are caring for is listed as ‘extremely vulnerable’, you will be entitled to a Government food box up to 31st July; call the same Community Helpline number or find out how it works here.